 Since the 1930s, UM scientists and students have been adding to a vast collection of marine invertebrate species, considered one of the largest in the world.
 Many visitors to the University of … More

 Rosenstiel School researchers are analyzing whether warmer freshwater from South American rivers is impacting the strength of hurricanes in the Caribbean Sea.
 Hurricane Matthew, the … More

 A College of Engineering faculty member begins modeling a Net Zero Energy Community for Cuba’s future energy infrastructure.
-Cuba has been slowly but steadily moving toward an energy crisis … More
+Cuba has been slowly but steadily moving toward an energy … More

 The UM Chapter of Engineers without Borders travels to the Dominican Republic for the first step in creating a water system engineering … More

 Shark expert Neil Hammerschlag administers ultrasounds on sharks at Tiger Beach in the Bahamas.
 Moving swiftly and acting a bit moody, the large pregnant female showed up for her ultrasound without a scheduled … More